SwiftPackageManagerDemo/arithmetic-operations/README.md

-# SecuredCalls SDK Integration Guide
+# Hi SecuredCalls SDK Integration Guide

 This guide provides step-by-step instructions for integrating the SecuredCalls SDK into your iOS app using Swift Package Manager (SPM).